Apprenticeships bring fresh hope for a new generation

 12 February 2020 | Kate Cusack

 The construction industry recognises that it has a skills shortage.
 In response, employers like Knights Brown are grappling with the challenge of finding new ways to attract, and keep, the sought-after next generation.
+A bespoke construction industry apprenticeship is providing a solution.

 For our part, we got together with 10 other Hampshire-based employers and Fareham College to set up the Civil Engineering Apprenticeship Standard (Level 2).